World Chess Champions Ruling Imperiously

 Among all chess players Garry Kasparov is my favorite champion of all times.
 He was a Russian player born in Baku, Azerbaijan at April 13, 1963.
 His interest …

-There are more champions in recent years with more players around possessed of a very high standard of play.
+There are more champions in recent years with more current players capable of extraordinary chess.
 Couple that with the fact that champions are now compelled to defend far more frequently than in previous times.
 No more stalling and reneging for years on end like in olden times.

 Some of these World Champions and indeed other prominent players had plenty to say for themselves.
 Many were quite eccentric characters, coming up with great sayings.
 I am throwing a fair amount of these together in a collection I'm calling Chess Quotes